 By KBB.com Editors

-The Sedona minivan is a consumer's best friend and a nightmare for rival manufacturers.
-In just a few short years, Kia has transformed the Sedona from a middle-of-the-road minivan into a first-rate transport.
-With class-leading horsepower and safety ratings, seating for eight and a 10-year/100,000-mile powertrain warranty, it's hard to argue with the Sedona.
+The 2008 Kia Sedona minivan is a consumer's best friend and a nightmare for rival manufacturers.
+In just a few short years, Kia has transformed the Sedona from a middle-of-the-road minivan into a first-rate people mover.
+With horsepower near the top of its class, a "Top Safety Pick" rating by the Insurance Institute for Highway Safety (IIHS), seating for seven and a 10-year/100,000-mile powertrain warranty, it's hard to argue with the Sedona.
 Toss in a sticker price thousands less than a comparably-equipped Honda Odyssey or Toyota Sienna and the Sedona looks downright unbeatable.
 Of course, the Sedona's resale figures can't compare with its Japanese rivals, but if the initial bottom line is more important than what you might get come trade-in time, the Sedona should be at the top of your shopping list.

-If you like saving money but won't sacrifice very much to do so, you'll be excited to see just how well the all-new Sedona stacks up against some of the category's finest.
+If you like saving money but won't sacrifice very much to do so, you'll be excited to see just how well the 2008 Kia Sedona stacks up against some of the category's finest.

 The Sedona's up-front collection of knobs and buttons isn't as attractive as some of its competitors' and its biggest disadvantage is its mediocre (but improving) resale value.